arnonram/swade-npc-importer/README.md

 A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com)

+> **Please Note**: If you are running Foundry as self-hosted, and with the HTTP protocol, then the Importer will not be able to read the data from the clipboard.
+Either set your hosted Foundry to work throught HTTPS, or set the `Insecure origins treated as secure` flag in your browser (or equivalent) appropriatly ([see here](https://github.com/arnonram/swade-npc-importer/issues/42#issuecomment-773385058))
 ## How to use it...
 0. Go to [Settings](#some-configurations) and look  around:
    - Under ***Select Item Compendiums*** mark any Compendium you wish NPC Importer to use (not selecting anyting will cycle through all compendiums and use the first relevant entry)